 - He told CFR that China’s detention of more than one million Muslims in the Xinjiang region is “unconscionable.”
 He says the United States “must speak out,” and that he would support sanctions against the individuals and companies involved, as well as a UN Security Council condemnation.

-Biden says climate change is “indisputable” and “the greatest threat to our security,” calling for a “revolution” to address it.
+Biden says climate change is “the greatest threat to our security,” and calls for a “revolution” to address it.
 He has released a national plan to reduce emissions and invest in new technology and infrastructure.
 As a senator, he expressed alarm over greenhouse gases, but also supported controversial energy sources such as fracking and so-called clean coal.

 - His climate plan, released in June 2019, calls the Green New Deal a “crucial framework” and likewise advocates for a society-wide effort to reduce emissions, invest in infrastructure, create new jobs, and advance social justice.